malinlarsson/courses/r_programming/1703/Exercises/DataTypes.md

 # Introduction<a id="orgheadline2"></a>

-There are set of data modes used in R. The mode of a variable will for example determine what kind of operators that can be done on it.
+There are different data modes used in R. The mode of a variable will for example determine what kind of operators that can be done on it.
 At the end of this exercise you should know: